Skip to content

 What language is Indian English?

-Indian English is a dialect of English.
+Indian English is a dialect of the English language.

 Which region is Indian English associated with?